pulumi/docs/pulumi-hugo/themes/default/content/docs/clouds/kubernetes/guides/_index.md

 composition, but produces the exact semantic API output type.
 The ability to drop into and inject a given API type's raw spec is maintained through out.

-[Get started][pulumi-kx] with `pulumi/kubernetesx` to manage Kubernetes workloads using constructs built for everyone.

 ## Query for Kubernetes

 Maintaining and understanding Kubernetes clusters requires coordination